Autonomous quantum machines and the finite sized Quasi-Ideal clock: Introduction

 Understanding autonomous machines is particularly important in thermodynamics, where one is interested in devices which can be used for tasks such as energy harvesting or erasing a memory \cite{Scovil1959masers,Geusic1967quatum,linden2010small,brask2015autonomous,brandao2013resource,malabarba2015clock,tonner2005autonomous,gelbwaser2014heat,correa2014quantum,tonner2007quantum}.
-In the thermodynamics literature, there tend to be two sorts of machines, those which are fully autonomous, and those which allow a certain level of external control at no cost to the agent.
-A typical example of the latter, is the Carnot engine, which has four strokes in each cycle, each one of which is executed in a sequence by an external observer.
+In the thermodynamics literature, there tend to be two sorts of processes, those which are fully autonomous, and those which allow a certain level of external control at no cost to the agent.
 A canonical example of the former is the brownian ratchet, popularised by Feynman \cite{FeynamnLecs}, which simply sits between two thermal baths and extracts work in situ.
-To describe an autonomous thermal machine, one specifies a fixed interaction Hamiltonian, while an externally controlled machine can be described by a unitary operation or a time dependent Hamiltonian.
-If one wants to keep track of all sources of work and energy, then the unitary can be made energy preserving by including a work system and using the paradigm of ``thermal operations" \cite{Streater_dynamics,janzing2000thermodynamic,HO-limitations}, or equivalently, the work system can be implicit as is typically done in the fluctuation theorem community \cite{jarzynski1997nonequilibrium,crooks1999entropy}
+There are a number of autonomous quantum thermal machines built on this principle \cite{linden10,brask2015autonomous,MarcusPauli}.
+However, there are a number of processes, such as quantum Carnot cycles \cite{geusic,gelbwaser2014heat}, and thermal operations, on which a number of resource theories are based, and from which one can derive the quantum version of the second law, that require external control.
+While an autonomous thermal machine can be implemented via a fixed time-independent interaction Hamiltonian, an externally controlled machine requires a time-dependent Hamiltonian.
+For example, in order to implement a unitary operation, an interaction Hamiltonian must be switched on and allowed to run for a specific amount of time.\Mspace

-Allowing an externally controlled unitary may be highly contentious as the hidden cost of such fine-tuned control may often dwarf the typical costs which arise in such theories.
-And a number of questions are raised.
-Are unitaries too powerful?
-Is there a fundamental disadvantage to quantum thermal machines that run autonomously?
-How sensitive are the laws of thermodynamics on the quantum scale to the limits of quantum control?
-Are paradigms which allow external control equivalent to ones which consist only of autonomous machines?
+Allowing such external control is highly contentious as the hidden cost of such fine-tuned control may often dwarf the perceived costs of such theories.
+If one insists (as one should) that the true cost of quantum process can only be observed reliable in the absence of external control, a number of questions present themselves - Is there a fundamental disadvantage to autonomous machines as opposed to those with external control?
+How sensitive are the conclusions of the various ``resource theories" to the removal of external control?\Mspace

+Note that if one has access to a system of infinite dimensions and a Hamiltonian unbounded from below, that we may understand as an ``idealized clock", then it turns out that the paradigm of allowing external control vs the paradigm of autonomous machines are equivalent, for instance, see \cite{brandao2013resource,malabarba2015clock}.
+However, while illustrative as a conceptual proof of principle that controlled processes can be turned autonomous, these analyses are misleading for two reasons.\Mspace